pwall567/yaml-simple/README.md

 ## Implemented Subset

-This library does not implement the full [YAML specification](https://yaml.org/spec/1.2/spec.html).
+This parser does not implement the full [YAML specification](https://yaml.org/spec/1.2/spec.html).
 The currently implemented subset includes:

 - Block Mappings
 - Block Sequences
 - Block Scalars (literal and folded)
 - Flow Scalars (plain, single quoted and double quoted)
+- Flow Sequences
 - Comments

 Not yet implemented, but in the development pipeline:

-- Flow Sequences
 - Flow Mappings

 Further down the track: